fromjasonstuff/fromjason-eleventy/content/posts/Copy, Acquire, Kill— How Meta could pull off the most.md

 Representative Pramila Jayapal:

-> "Your company uses data to spy on competitors and to copy, acquire, and kill rivals," Jayapal added.
+> "Your company uses data to spy on competitors and to copy, acquire, and kill rivals,” Jayapal added.
 "You've used Facebook's power to threaten smaller competitors and to ensure that you always get your way."

 There are some immediately apparent reasons why Meta is interested in Mastodon.
 None of which relate to building a better social media for regular folks.
 Mastodon has experienced server admins and nine million users that Meta can siphon after it fully invades the platform.